Boarders/blog-posts/locally-nameless.md

 $$ \mathrm{zero} = \lambda \mathrm{s} . \lambda \mathrm{z} . \mathrm{z} $$
 $$ \mathrm{succ}\; \mathrm{n} = \lambda \mathrm{s} . \lambda \mathrm{z} . \mathrm{s} \; (\mathrm{n} \; \mathrm{s} \; \mathrm{z}) $$

 The idea here is that zero takes as arguments a step function $\mathrm{s}$ and a starting value $\mathrm{z}$ and returns that starting value.
-A positive number n on the other hand takes those arguments and applies the step function to the starting value n times.
-Here is what that looks like in our implementation:
+A positive number n, on the other hand, takes those arguments and applies the step function to the starting value n times.
+Here is what this looks like using our named terms:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}